Kerala Blasters sign Juande as Sergio Cidoncha's replacement | Goal.com

 A new challenge ⚽️ pic.twitter.com/Wwy25TIv6a

-Juande wasn in important player for Perth during the 2018-19 season under Tony Popovic when the club won the Premier's Plate, finishing the league above eventual A-League champions Sydney FC.
+Juande was an important player for Perth during the 2018-19 season under Tony Popovic when the club won the Premier's Plate, finishing the league above eventual A-League champions Sydney FC.

+He started his professional career with Spanish club Real Betis.
+The Spaniard has played in the La Liga and the Segunda Division for the club and also has one UEFA Champions League appearance to his name.
+Apart from Spain, he has had stints in the lower leagues in Belgium and Italy before joining Perth Glory in the A-League in 2018.